microsoft/bond/tools/image-builder/README.md

     $ sudo apt update && sudo apt install docker.io zsh

-# Building Boost binaries
+# Building the Image

-To create the binaries, start in the directory containing this README.
+To create the image, start in the directory containing this README.

-Make the docker image:

-    $ docker build -t boost-builder .

-Run the image:

-    $ docker run -v `pwd`/out:/boosts -t boost-builder
+Run the `build_image.zsh` script which will make the docker image with all required dependencies and will compile all required versions of Boost (using the `build_boosts.zsh` script) that will become part of the image:

+    $ ./build_image.zsh

-The build takes about fifteen minutes on a quad-core 3.3 GHz Xeon.
-When it finishes, there will be a set of .tar.xz archives in `./out/`.
-Each archive is meant to be unzipped from your root directory and will put, e.g., boost 1.63.0 in `/opt/boost_1_63_0`.
-Multiple archives can be safely extracted into one filesystem.
+The build takes about 40 minutes on a quad-core 2.4 GHz Xeon.
+When it finishes, there will be a `bond-xenial.tar.xz` archive in this directory.

-# Uploading Boost binaries
+# Uploading the Image

-After the Boost archives have been created, they need to be uploaded to the Azure storage account that the Travis CI builds consume them from.
+After the Image archive has been created, it needs to be uploaded to the Azure storage account that the Travis CI builds consume from.

 ## Credentials